List of Mexico City Metro lines: Line 2: Cuatro Caminos – Tasqueña

 Line 2 was the second line in the system to open, in 1970.
-After two expansions, the line has 24 stations over a total track length of 23.431 km, of which 20.713 km are passenger track.
+After two expansions, the line has 24 stations, (the most number of stations on a line in the entire metro network), over a total track length of 23.431 km, of which 20.713 km are passenger track.
 The line has a general northwest–south direction passing through the city center and its color is blue.
 It starts at the border of the Federal District and the State of Mexico and ends in the city south.

 It commutes with line 7 at Tacuba, line 3 at Hidalgo, line 8 at Bellas Artes, line 1 at Pino Suárez, lines 8 and 9 at Chabacano and line 12 at Ermita.
 At Tasqueña it links with the Mexico City Light Rail to Xochimilco.
 It used to be served by NC-82 and some NM-83 trains.

 Line 2 was the scene of the worst accident in the Mexico City Metro's history on October 20, 1975, when a crash occurred between two trains at Viaducto Station.
 One train was parked at the station picking up passengers when it was hit by another train that did not stop in time.
 Twenty people were killed and several wounded.
 After that accident, automatic traffic lights were installed in all the lines.

 Thirteen stations run underground while the remaining ten are surface stations.
 The line is currently served by NM-02 trains built in Mexico in 2004.